colonyos/colonies/README.md

 * The **Execution-layer** provides a serverless computing environment where developers can implement workers capable of executing certain types of meta-processes.
 AI applications can then be broken down into composable functions executed by remote workers anywhere on the Internet.
 * A build-in [zero-trust](https://en.wikipedia.org/wiki/Zero_trust_security_model) protocol makes it possible to organize remote workers as a single unit called a **Colony**, thus making it possible for users to keep control even if workloads are spread out and executed on many different platforms at the same time.

+Below are some screenshots from the [Colonies Dashboard](https://github.com/colonyos/dashboard)
 ![Dashboard](docs/images/dashboard1.png)
 ![Dashboard](docs/images/dashboard2.png)
 ![Dashboard](docs/images/dashboard3.png)